chiossif/OSGeo-Live-el/el/standards/wms_overview.rst

 This standard is now implemented in hundreds of products, many of which are registered at (http://www.opengeospatial.org/resource/products/compliant).

-An excellent example of a portal that uses WMS is NC OneMap (http://www.nconemap.com/): �?NC OneMap relies on Web Map Services (WMS) to bring data together from multiple hosts.
+An excellent example of a portal that uses WMS is NC OneMap (http://www.nconemap.com/): “NC OneMap relies on Web Map Services (WMS) to bring data together from multiple hosts.
 NC OneMap partners establish a WMS from their servers.
-This OGC standard allows data to be created and stored in numerous proprietary software configurations (ESRI, MapInfo, Intergraph, etc), but is viewable by all.�?
+This OGC standard allows data to be created and stored in numerous proprietary software configurations (ESRI, MapInfo, Intergraph, etc), but is viewable by all.”

 See Also
 --------

-..
-Writing Tip:
+.. Βοήθημα:
   Describe Similar standard

 An OGC WMS Cookbook and other materials for developers can be found at http://www.opengeospatial.org/resource/cookbooks.